-Brian finished the table later that spring.
-After I added screened vent holes and applied three coats of paint,we placed the table on duty in our garden, confident of many years of service.
+I finished the table later that spring.
+Afterward, Grant added screened vent holes and applied three coats of paint, then placed the table on duty in his garden, confident of many years of service.
 True to its design, this table remains in service decades later.

 The wood selected for this project was pressure treated 4″×4″, 2″×4″, 5 4″×6″, and ½” Medium Density Overlay (MDO) plywood.
 The solid wood was Copper Azol treated lumber—one of the lumber treatments approved as a replacement for CCA which was banned recently.
 MDO plywood has a phenolic paper applied to both surfaces of fir plywood.
 It is used for surfaces that will be painted, such as signs.
 The phenolic covering provides a nice, flat, stable surface for paint.
 Epoxy adheres very well to the phenolic covering without any surface preparation, so glue joints are easy.

 I let the treated wood dry in my heated shop for a week or so before beginning work on the project.
 Treated wood is usually very wet when purchased, and I wanted to get the moisture content down to a manageable level.
-The problem with trying to glue-up wet wood is not so much the adhesion of the glue, but the shrinkage that occurs as the wood dries.
-The 4″×4″ lumber was left over from another project and had been in my shop for a year of so.
+The problem with trying to glue up wet wood is not so much the adhesion of the glue, but the shrinkage that occurs as the wood dries.
+The 4″×4″ lumber was left over from another project and had been in my shop for a year or so.
 It was pretty dry, but it had split a little as it dried.
-I filled the splits with thickened epoxy and sanded each surface and rounded the edges before it was assembled to the box.
+I filled the splits with thickened epoxy and sanded each surface and rounded the edges before using them in the box assembly.

-A combination of plate joining biscuits and epoxy was used to assemble the panels.
+A combination of plate joining biscuits and epoxy was used to assemble the panels on the grill table.
 All the 5/4″×6″ lumber panels were glued using biscuits, which were located about 4″ apart.
 To glue the biscuits in place, I used a lightly thickened mixture of WEST SYSTEM epoxy and 406 Colloidal Silica Filler.
 The wood biscuits don’t swell when using epoxy so the clamps have to remain in place longer than with water-based glue.
 While this slows the construction process somewhat, the completed product will hold up to exterior use much better.

 When all the flat panels were complete, I assemble them to make the box that would hold the LPG tank (Figure 2).
 Fillets on the inside corners added extra surface area to each joint (Figure 3).
 The fillet material was WEST SYSTEM 105/205 thickened with 406 Colloidal Silica to peanut butter consistency.
 This combination produces a high-strength fillet.